rabiulcste/rabiulcste.github.io/_pages/about.md

 [Google Scholar]() / [Linkedin](https://www.linkedin.com/in/rabiulawal/) / [GitHub](https://github.com/rabiulcste) / [Twitter](https://twitter.com/RabiulAoal)

 ### Research
 I am broadly interested in philosophy, patterns and machine intelligence.
-My recent work has focused on the intersection of deep learning and nlp, with an application focus on language modeling, text generation and social media analysis.
-I like thinking about what’s necessary to make NLP applicable to more real-world problems.
+My recent work has focused on the intersection of social computing and NLP, with an application focus on hate speech detection, social media analysis and language modeling.
+I like thinking about what’s necessary to make NLP applicable to social goods.

 ### Publication
 I heard somewhere a few are coming soon!